 A PR visa is a type of permit that allows you to work and settle in the country with your family permanently.
 A PR visa holder can get citizenship status upon meeting specific requirements.

 Temporary Entry Visa

 Temporary visas such as work, student or visitor visas are granted with conditions telling you what you are allowed to do while you’re on the visa.
 However, in some situations, you may need to apply for a new visa instead.

 A student visa is an endorsement that is added to a government passport, which permits foreign students to study at a country’s qualified educational institutions.
 Any prospective student seeking higher education in another country must obtain a student visa from that country.

 A transit visa is a visa that is valid for a very short period.
-An airport transit visa allows a traveler to pass through the international zone of an airport, without entering the country’s territory.
-Please note: not all foreign travelers are subject to this regulation.
+An airport transit visa allows a traveller to pass through the international zone of an airport, without entering the country’s territory.
+Please note: not all foreign travellers are subject to this regulation.

 Skilled Independent Visa Australia

 Skilled Visa Australia, also known as Visa subclass 189 is among the popular Australian Visa Types.
 It is structured for the invited workers with specific skills and experience to work in Australia.
 You will be allowed to live, study and work permanently anywhere in the country if you meet all the requirements.
 Workers will also enjoy the same rights as Australian citizens if the Visa is granted.
 The current cost of a skilled Visa in Australia is AUD 4,045 (INR 2.2 lakhs).

 Bridging Visa in Australia